Biden edges Trump in TV ratings for dueling town halls

 The primetime town halls were scheduled after cancellation of a debate that had been set for the same time.
 Trump pulled out of the debate after it was changed to a virtual format.

 During his event on ABC, Biden attacked Trump’s handling of the coronavirus pandemic.
-On NBC, Trump defended his administration’s response to the virus and his own personal conduct [L1N2H60P8].
+On NBC, Trump defended his administration’s response to the virus and his own personal conduct.

 NBC was criticized for scheduling Trump opposite Biden after ABC had already set its event, forcing voters to choose which candidate to watch live.
 Trump often brags about the size of his television audiences.